Ntsoarleng/TryHackMe-Walkthroughs/NetworkServices2.md

 I took a look insde this directory and looked at the files.
 It looks like we are inside a user's home directory.

+I did a bit of resesarch inside these folders and found that one folder, *.ssh*, could contain keys that would give us remote access to the server.